Skip to content

 events

-Required for ProviderPlugin and GeneratorPlugin plugins, not present for other plugin kinds.
+Required for ProviderPlugin and GeneratorPlugin plugins, not used for other plugin kinds.
 The event(s) to subscribe to.

 If categoryPrefix is not specified, category is required.